DoneDeal0/superdiff/README.md

     - `statuses`: status you want to see in the output (e.g. `["added", "equal"]`)
       - `granularity`:
-        - `basic` returns only the main properties whose status matches your query.
+        - `basic` returns only the main keys whose status matches your query.
-        - `deep` can return main properties if some of their subproperties' status match your request.
-The subproperties are filtered accordingly.
+        - `deep` can return main keys if some of their nested keys' status match your request.
+The nested keys are filtered accordingly.

 **Output**